zonkiie/panelcfg_soap/README.md

 A lot of code comes from libzbcl, another project which I develop.
 [libzbcl](https://sourceforge.net/projects/zonkiies-big-collection-lib/)

+This library will be used in the future more and more.

 Sometimes in the future, the functions will be merged to libzbcl and the panelcfg tool will be linked to the library.